muscak/Master-Machine-Learning-Algorithms/Nonlinear-Algorithms/Naive-Bayes/README.md

 # Naive Bayes

 Naive Bayes methods are a set of supervised learning algorithms based on applying Bayes’ theorem with the “naive” assumption of conditional independence between every pair of features given the value of the class variable[1].
+Naive Bayes is a very simple classification algorithm that makes some strong assumptions about the independence of each input variable [2].

 ## Calculate Class Probabilities